Welcome to today's edition of the Rush 24-7 podcast.

 It's great at small stuff like bracket scheduling, making sure she or a surrogate appears right before and after a major appearance by an opponent.

-It's equally good on big stuff.
+It's equally good on big stuff, but goes on and on.

 It also seems to be joyless, humorless, and lacking in heart and soul.

-A take no prisoners, us versus them mindset has served her well.
+A take-no-prisoners, us versus them mindset has served her well.

 She's widened her lead in the race for the Democrat nomination.